01ax/vault/resume.md

 - Email: b.kirkham98@gmail.com

 ## SUMMARY
 Hardworking and passionate IT Support Officer Dip. of IT graduate with proven ability to provide Level 1/2 technical support to businesses, both on-site and remotely.
 Strong understanding of educational IT/AV ITIL procedures and duties.
-Proficient in translating technical jargon into end-user friendly language, Passionate about mentoring and teaching others, enjoy learning new intuitive and innovative solutions and meeting new people.
+Proficient in translating technical jargon into end-user friendly language, Passionate about learning new intuitive and innovative solutions, meeting new people and assisting others to reach success.

 ## INTERESTS
 - Clound design and architechture solutions, automated orchestration (CI/CD Pipelines, Kubernetes, Docker, Docker Compose)